 - Analyzing an entire operating system’s worth of code is far beyond what most people could do.
 For an OS like this, it would take an entire team of highly trained coders or software engineers to vet its safety.

-- And even if everything is safe today, what if they injected some malicious code a tomorrow, next week, or a year from now?
+- And even if everything is safe today, what if they injected some malicious code next week or a year from now?
 This code could enable them to spy on you, or worse, use your computer to hack other computers in the US.
-Such code is probably not in there now, but it could be easily added during a system update.
+There’s absolutely no evidence that such code is in there now, nor that they would ever do such a thing.
+But it could potentially be added during a system update.

 Summary